peteroupc/peteroupc.github.io/random.md

 - **Seed.**  Arbitrary data for initializing the state of a PRNG.
 - **State length.**  The maximum size of the seed a PRNG can take to initialize its state without truncating or compressing that seed.
 - **Period.** The maximum number of random numbers a PRNG can generate in one sequence before the sequence repeats.
 The period will not be greater than 2<sup>`L`</sup> where `L` is the PRNG's _state length_.
 - **Systematic failure**.
-A failure exhibited by a PRNG, in a statistical randomness test, that always or almost always occurs regardless of choice of seed.
+A failure exhibited by a PRNG, in a statistical-randomness test, that always or almost always occurs regardless of choice of seed.
 This term is more precisely defined in S. Vigna, "[An experimental exploration of Marsaglia's `xorshift` generators, scrambled](http://vigna.di.unimi.it/ftp/papers/xorshift.pdf)", as published in the `xoroshiro128+` website.

 <a id=Unpredictable_Random_Generators></a>
 ## Unpredictable-Random Generators